Frontier in Space: Plot

-With the assistance of the Draconian Ambassador, they intend to reveal the Ogron to the President of Earth to reveal the Truth, but the Master intercepts them, rescues the Ogron, and abducts Jo after an Earth ship arrests the Doctor and the Ambassador.
-Brought before the President of Earth, who is not disposed to the idea of an all out war, they, along with one General Williams (who is responsible for a previous conflict), regrettably decide to mount an expedition to the Ogron planet.
+The Draconian Ambassador, Jo and the Doctor intend to reveal the Ogron to the President of Earth, but the Master rescues the Ogron, and abducts Jo after an Earth ship arrests the Doctor and Ambassador.
+They suggest an expedition to the Ogron planet to the President for proof and are sent alongside a human crew.

-Resisting the control of the Master through hypnosis and the fear device, Jo sends a distress signal that the Doctor and the expedition follow to the Ogron planet.
-It is revealed that the Ogrons along with the Master are under the employ of the Daleks who are pushing for the war between the two empires before launching an invasion force they've been preparing.
-The Doctor helps General Willams and the Draconian Ambassador escape the Orgon planet to inform their respective empires of the truth.
+Resisting the Master's fear device, Jo sends a distress signal that the expedition follows to the Ogron planet.
+The Ogrons and the Master are revealed to be working with the Daleks, who are inciting the war to help conquer the galaxy.
+The Doctor helps the humans and Draconians to escape the Orgon planet to inform their respective empires.

-Jo leads the Doctor to where the Master has kept the TARDIS, but he, along with the Ogrons, holds them at gunpoint.
-The Doctor uses the fear device and a dangerous clash of guns between the Master and Ogrons to cause an escape plan, though the Doctor is injured in the scuffle.

-The Doctor, barely conscious, asks Jo to help him into the TARDIS.
-He staggers over to the console, de-materialising the ship then using the telepathic circuits, sends a message to the Time Lords, in an effort to follow the Daleks.
+Jo leads the Doctor to where the Master has kept the TARDIS, but he and the Ogrons hold them at gunpoint.
+The Doctor uses the fear device to cause a shootout between the Master and Ogrons to create an opening to escape, though the Doctor is injured in the scuffle.
+Jo helps the barely conscious Doctor into the TARDIS.
+He de-materialises the ship using the telepathic circuits, sending a message to the Time Lords, to follow the Daleks.